FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Last modified on Wednesday, December 31 1969.

-You note that most of the time that he is facing you and talking, he sits with his chin held down with no extraordinary tilting of his head.
+You note that most of the time that she is facing you and talking, she sits with her chin turned toward her right shoulder and her left eye adducted.

 Based on this information alone, you suspect that there may be a paresis of which extraocular muscle?